AFFF Cancer Lawyers Reviewing Claims For Firefighters Diagnosed With Testicular Cancer and Kidney Cancer

 PFAS chemicals in firefighting foam have not only been linked to a potential increased risk of cancer, but may also result in an increased risk of neonatal death, liver toxicity, immune system problems and disruption of the human endocrine system.

-These chemicals have a hard time breaking down in the environment and can persist for an extremely long time, gaining them the nickname “forever chemicals.”
+These chemicals have a hard time breaking down in the body and environment, and can persist for an extremely long time, gaining them the nickname “forever chemicals.”

 It appears from numerous reports that the manufacturers of these substances knew or should have known about their health and environmental risks for decades.
 However, it appears they placed profit over public safety and even the safety of first responders and military personnel.